Leafwing-Studios/fop-rules/docs/character-options/classes/runeseeker.md

 ## Self-Reliance

 Also at level 2, you are able to convert some of the essence that you draw upon into magical healing, allowing you to press on in pursuit of treasure and knowledge.
-After you use the Essence Tap minor action, you may spend essence equal to twice your proficiency bonus to restore life equal to eight times your proficiency bonus.
+After you use the Essence Tap minor action (but not after you automatically trigger it due to running out of essence), you may spend essence up to twice your proficiency bonus to restore life equal to four times the essence spent.

 ## Runic Alteration: Quantifier

 At level 3, you unlock the first of many advanced techniques; combining the inscribed rune with a quantifier to allow it to affect many creatures at once.
-Learn one of the three following **alterations**.
-Whenever you cast a spell, you may choose whether or not to apply each alteration that you know.
+Learn one of the following three **alterations**.
+Whenever you cast a spell, you may choose to apply any number of alterations that you know.

 ### Spherical Alteration